omerhassan/the-c-programming-language/README.md

 complete language and standard library, with numerous examples and exercises, in only 261 pages.
 The simplicity of C made it relatively easy to learn and to port to different computers.

+C is a middle-level PL (not a low-level PL, as most of the uninformed people say).
+When people talk about it you’ll hear phrases like “coding to the metal,” or “coding close to the wire.”
+C is the language of compilers, interpreters, editors, operating systems and embedded programming.
+When you learn to program in C you almost have to gain an understanding of how programs execute.
+You know what things like register, stack, heap, and memory mapped IO mean.

+I'm very curious to know "what's going on under the hood", so I choose C for digging :)

 This repository contains my programming solutions to The K&R book (The C Programming Language).

 NOTE: Here is a working solution to exercises that involves only concepts introduced up to the point of the exercise.